JustinButler700/Roman-to-Integer-LEETCODE-EASY/README.md

 # Roman-to-Integer-LEETCODE-EASY

 Simple Java and Python solution to Roman to Integer Leetcode problem.
-Java usesSwitch Statement approach which beats 99%.
+Java uses Switch statement approach which beats 99%.
 3ms Runtime. less than 94.35% memeory usage.
 Python uses if ladders.

 Instructions: